Use Rheology to Resolve Coating Defects

-Rheology and surface tension plays a key part in the formation and prevention of coating defects.
-While simple viscosity measurements are often used to check for and preempt coating defects, they can misrepresent underlining causes.
+Rheology and surface tension both play a key part in the formation and prevention of coating defects.
+While simple viscosity measurements are often used to check for and pre-empt coating defects, they can misrepresent underlying causes.
 Often the cause of these coating defects is due to a number of rheological properties not easily measurable with a simple viscometer.

 Contact us to discuss coating issues you are encountering, and the best methods to understand this behaviour